Your better, bolder, brighter life, with Alana Kirk

 Keep reading with a 7-day free trial

-Subscribe to Your Midlife Matters with Alana Kirk, the Midlife Coach to keep reading this post and get 7 days of free access to the full post archives.
+Subscribe to Your better, bolder, brighter life, with Alana Kirk to keep reading this post and get 7 days of free access to the full post archives.